 When you’ve gotten to a place of compromise, write down the actions to which you and your partner have committed and sign them as agreements, giving a sense of gravity to the document.
 If these agreements are not being honored by one or both of you, you have this physical document to revisit and have additional conversations about what might have caused the agreement to be broken.

 Have you felt out of control with your emotions after discovering your partner’s betrayal?
 Do you struggle to set boundaries or know what you need?
 Are you afraid of confronting your loved one’s addictive behavior for fear that you will lose the relationship?
 At Restored Hope, I offer compassionate counseling and care as you walk through these difficult life circumstances and seek to regain a sense of power and control over your life.
-Give me a call at 734.656.8191 or email me today to set up an appointment at my Novi or Ann Arbor counseling offices.
+Give me a call at 734.656.8191 or email me today to set up an appointment at my Ann Arbor counseling office.

 *These are Amazon affiliate links.
 Click here to read more about Restored Hope’s Amazon local associates policy.